nbarbettini/little-aspnetcore-book/chapters/add-more-features/add-todo-items.md

 }
 ```

-The `newItem.Title` property has already been set by ASP.NET Core's model binder, so this method only needs to create an ID and set the default values for the other properties.
+The `newItem.Title` property has already been set by ASP.NET Core's model binder, so this method only needs to assign an ID and set the default values for the other properties.
 Then, the new item is added to the database context.
 It isn't actually saved until you call `SaveChangesAsync()`.
 If the save operation was successful, `SaveChangesAsync()` will return 1.

 ### Try it out